The cost of a missed heat in a dairy cow in Ireland is €250/heat. This means a small increase in heat detection rates can get you a big return.

-People tend to only keep a vas bull for a year.
+People tend to only keep a teaser bull for a year.
 Their temperament can change after that.
 This is why many farmers prefer to rear and vasectomise one of their own bull calves, and sell them on afterwards.
-Apart from feeding, and the relatively miniscule amount you pay for the vas procedure, it’s pure profit.
+Apart from feeding, and the relatively minuscule amount you pay for the vasectomy procedure, it’s pure profit.

 If you’re buying in a) a stock bull and vasectomising him or b) a pre-vasectomised bull it's not an expense, as you will see most of that again at the end of the year.

 Age matters depending on your device